srguiwiz/inflation/README.md

 | ![CL icon](cl/inflation-cl.svg) | Chile | https://inflation.cmprh.com/cl/ | CLP$, antes de ese Eº |
 | ![BW icon](bw/inflation-bw.svg) | Botswana | https://inflation.cmprh.com/bw/ | P |

-## More Currencies
+## More Countries

 If you send a pull request, your calculator can be online too.

 First, to understand what you will have to change, compare existing directories, for example with `diff de in` .
-Then, you can work on your files in your new directory.
+Then, you can work on your files in a specific country directory.
 You can work on files even without running a server, without node or npm.

 You can fork this repository to derive a calculator

-- for another currency,
+- for another country,
 - for a currency and its predecessor,
-- with newer or older data, or
+- with newer and older data, or
 - with a different appearance.

 One difficulty level up is to derive a calculator